 - Neon Museum

-If you are enjoying the bright lights out on the stirp, you won’t want to miss this one.
+If you are enjoying the bright lights out on the strip, you won’t want to miss this one.
 Discover nearly all the retired iconic Las Vegas signs since the 1930s.
-See more at their official page .
+See more at their official page.

 - The Mob Museum

 You have heard the stories, now get the facts of how organized crime impacted the world and shaped this city.
-Check for discount entry tickets
+Reserve your Mob Museum entry tickets here

 - Madame Tussauds

 If you have never been inside Madame Tussauds, you are actually missing out on a fun experience.
 Las Vegas is home to the first Madame Tussauds to open in the USA.
-Check for discount entry tickets
+Reserve your Madame Tussauds tickets here.

 - National Atomic Testing Museum

-An affiliate of the Smithsonian Institution, this musuem documents the history of nuclear testing at the Nevada Test Site in the desert north of Las Vegas.
+An affiliate of the Smithsonian Institution, this museum documents the history of nuclear testing at the Nevada Test Site in the desert north of Las Vegas.
 See more at their official page

 Explore some of the non-gambling amazing things to do at the hotels